mccoyJosh/ClassInfo/SDEV120/M04/Day1/1_structure.md

 > **Unstructured programs:** programs that do not follow the rules of structured logic

-So, often when talking about programming, a lot of work and discussion is about just getting things to work, and then calling a day.
+So, often when talking about programming, a lot of work and discussion is about just getting things to work, and then calling it a day.

 Taking a step back though and looking into the proper rules of designing code is super important.